dominik-kiss/rock-paper-scissors/README.md

 **[Live view here](https://dominik-kiss.github.io/rock-paper-scissors/)**

-All media used for the website is self-made (and it shows :D).
+All media used for the website is self-made.

 Thanks for checking out my project!